 All nominations require two seconds.
-After completing the Nominating Form, send the Seconding Form link to two colleagues to complete by Tuesday, August 14, 2018.
+After completing the Nominating Form, send the Seconding Form to two colleagues to complete by Tuesday, August 20, 2019.
 Between the nominator and the seconds, two must come from outside the nominee's own organization.

-The OFN Board will select the Awardee, who will be invited to speak at the OFN Conference in Chicago, October 8-11.
+The OFN Board will select the Awardee, who will be invited to speak at the 2019 OFN Conference in Washington, D.C., October 20-23.